Revathi-Gangadaran/Restaurant_Reviews/README.md

 # Restaurant Reviews

 ## Project Overview
 This repository contains a Power BI dashboard for analyzing restaurant reviews.
-The dashboard provides insights into customer feedback, ratings, and trends over time.
+The dashboard provides insights from customer feedback, ratings, and trends over time.
 The dataset includes reviews and customer information stored in a two different text document file.
 Data cleaning and transformation were performed using Power Query Editor, and visualizations were created using Power BI.

 ## Features
 - **Visualizations**: Bar chart, pie chart, and line graphs representing various aspects of restaurant reviews.